 Given a Binary Tree, find the maximum width of it.
-Maximum width is maximum number of nodes in any level.
+Maximum width is defined as the maximum number of nodes in any level.

 / \ / \

 First line of input contains the number of test cases T. For each test case, there will be only a single line of input which is a string representing the tree as described below: